 The Creek Monitor and other systems are monitored by City of Palo Alto staff when conditions warrant and staffing permits.
 Because of complex factors, including tides and soil saturation, the creek depth readings may reach high levels with little or no danger to the public.
 Conversely, there may be conditions where flooding or other damage occurs even with seemingly safe level readings.
 Therefore, if you perceive an unsafe condition, you should not wait to be told to take action (including evacuation).

 The graphics above reflect the individual creek configurations.
 The number at the top of each graphic represents the approximate water depth at which water will begin to spill from the creek.
 Due to the presence of floodwalls and levees at the creek monitoring locations, creek levels can rise several feet above the bottom of bridges before overtopping occurs.
 The graphic depictions of the creeks shown above are representative of the shape of each creek channel.
 It is important to note that the actual percentage of flow capacity for each creek varies non-uniformly with depth.
 Here is the water depth for each creek monitoring point that approximately corresponds to 50% and 70% of total flow capacity:

-When significant rain is forecasted or is occurring, we will provide updates as needed.
-Please contact our central dispatch center at (650) 329-2413 (24 hours a day) to report any flooding issues.
+ATTENTION: All of our sensors are in place.
+With the arrival of each storm we will continue to inspect the creeks and monitor the data shown.
+When significant rain is forecasted or is occurring, we will provide updates as needed on our Hot Topics page.
+Contact our central dispatch center at (650)329-2413 (24 hours a day) to report any flooding issues.